-Joakim Eneroth is born 1969 and based in Stockholm.
+Joakim Eneroth is born 1969 and based in Sweden.
 His work has been exhibited internationally in dozens of solo and group shows and have been published as art books with prestigious publishers like Steidl and Power House Books.
 He is the recipient of numerous grants and awards and his works are held in large institutional collections such as: Tate Modern (London), Moderna Museet (Stockholm), Brookly Museum of Art (New York), Houston Museum of fine art, Dallas Museum of art, MEP (Paris), Frank Suss Collection (London), Statens Konstråd (Sverige), Deichtorhallen (Hamburg), Nordiska Museet (Stockholm), Art Foundation Mallorca (Andrax), Musée des Beaux Arts (Pau, France).

 The aim of Joakim Eneroth´s art work is often to reveal more and more of the subconscious layers of our experience and the dance of notions and perceptions in the fluctuating mind.
 The questions usually revolve around how to distinguish the mental projections from reality itself.
 Awareness and Mind are the themes that unite Eneroth’s protean work.
 With each new series the artist explores another aspect of consciousness and the boundaries where our inner and outer worlds meet.

 Text by the video artist Bill Viola: